THE WRITING LIFE

 It's been said a picture is worth a thousand words.
 I think well chosen words, in well-worded prose, can paint a thousand pictures.
 The best writers (and artists) ignite and feed a part of us that otherwise lies cold and wanting.
 This fire and feast puts the living in life.
 I love the whole life of writing; the process as much as the product.

-I'm available to write content for websites, help edit your site, write newsletters, articles, conduct interviews for your articles.
+I'm available to write content for websites, newsletters, articles, or conduct interviews for your articles.
 There's an endless need for good writers.
 Email me: betsy AT livehonestly DOT com to discuss your needs.